Andrew Fletcher (patriot): Darién Scheme and the Act of Union

-Although the limitations did not pass the house, something little short of them was passed, the Act of Security, which made provisions in case of the Queen's death, with the conditions under which the successor to the crown of England was to be allowed to succeed to that of Scotland, which were to be, "at least, freedom of navigation, free communication of trade, and liberty of the plantations to the kingdom and subjects of Scotland, established by the parliament of England."
-The same parliament passed an Act anent Peace and War, which provided that after the Queen's death, failing heirs of her body, no person at the same time being King or Queen of Scotland and England, would have the sole power of making war without the consent of the Scottish Parliament.
+Although the limitations did not pass the house, something little short of them was passed, the Act of Security 1704 (c.3 (S)), which made provisions in case of the Queen's death, with the conditions under which the successor to the throne of England was to be allowed to succeed to that of Scotland, which were to be, "at least, freedom of navigation, free communication of trade, and liberty of the plantations to the kingdom and subjects of Scotland, established by the parliament of England."
+The same parliament passed a Peace and War Act 1703 (c.
+6) (S)), which provided that after the Queen's death, failing heirs of her body, no person at the same time being King or Queen of Scotland and England, would have the sole power of making war without the consent of the Scottish Parliament.

 Withdrawal from politics

 In 1707, the Act of Union was approved by the Scottish Parliament, officially uniting Scotland with England to form the Kingdom of Great Britain.
 Fletcher turned from politics in despair and devoted the rest of his life to farming and agricultural development in Scotland.
-He died unmarried in London in September 1716.
+He died unmarried in Paris in September 1716.
 His last words were 'Lord have mercy on my poor country that is so barbarously oppressed'.